-

 Do you foresee any imminent risks to the growth of the fintech market in your jurisdiction?

 We do not foresee any imminent risks to the growth of the fintech market in Switzerland.
 On the contrary, the Swiss fintech industry has maintained a rapid rate of innovation.
-In 2022 Switzerland was home to around 437 fintech companies which was an increase of 14% compared to the previous year, and total funding for such fintech companies increased by 36% to CHF 605 million up from CHF 446 million, according to the FinTech Study 2023 of the Lucerne University of Applied Sciences and Arts.
+Never before have there been more active companies in the Swiss fintech sector, totalling 483 at the end of 2023 which was an increase of 11% compared to the previous year according to the FinTech Study 2024 of the Lucerne University of Applied Sciences and Arts.

 -